jackledead/jackledead_armory/README.md

 1. Click the green button in the top and download as a zip
 2. Extract and then
 3. simply put jackledead_armory/mods/jackledead_armory in your data/mods/ folder
+4. also put the expansion mod in the same place if you want to play with bandits and stuff.

 ## Weapons
 ### Real: